-If you’re new to portrait photography and aren’t sure what the technical terms mean, scroll to the bottom of this page where we’ve put a helpful explainer all about how to choose a good portrait camera.
+If you’re new to portrait photography and aren’t sure what the technical terms mean, scroll to the bottom of this page where we’ve compiled a helpful explainer all about how to choose a good portrait camera.

 We’ve picked out camera options for a range of budgets, with affordable options as well as the top-end models.
 There will be a great portrait camera here for you, regardless of your skill level and budget.